tkurosaka/lucene-solr-notes/lucene-migration-3.3-to-8.x.md

 # Lucene 3.3 to 8.8 Migration Notes
 This repo is just to share information I collected to migrate [Okapi Framework](https://okapiframework.org/wiki/index.php?title=Main_Page) core library from Lucene 3.3 to 8.8, to implement its issue [#837](https://bitbucket.org/okapiframework/okapi/issues/837/).

+The Pensieve Translation Memory, a part of Okapi Framework, uses Lucene to find exsiting *translation pair*, to reuse the existing translations.
+It uses a very old Lucene, version 3.3, and we wanted to upgrade it to 8.8.

+The current Pensieve implementation defines custome Query, Weight and Scorer classes.
+It turned out there have been a lot of incompatible changes between 3.3 and 8.8, and straight port was not possible.

 # Version Incompatibility - Overview

 The APIs change over time.
 At the release of each major version (x.0.0), incompatible changes happen including: